paymill/paymill-unite-example/README.md

 The PAYMILL Connect page shows your app name and logo (if upload) with a login form below.
 If your merchant already has a PAYMILL account he can login, if not he can register for free to access the authorization page.
 If you register a new merchant account, don't forget to click on the link in the activation mail.

 After he authorized your request by clicking the "Authorize" button he will be redirect to your specified redirect URI.
-In our example we defined _http://test.local/paymill-unite-example/system/authMerchant.php_.
+In our example it will be _http://test.local/paymill-unite-example/system/authMerchant.php_.
-The PHP script _authMerchant.php_ stores the received connection data into the CSV file (paymill-unite-example/system/merchant.csv), for the later use for doing transactions.
+The PHP script _authMerchant.php_ stores the received connection data into the session for the later use for doing transactions.

 After storing the data, the script redirects the merchant to a success page _http://test.local/paymill-unite-example/system/authMerchant.php_: